 Satellite data are provided to users with different levels of processing.
-In this survey, users were asked what level of LST data they required from a choice of Level 2 (LST on orbit swath at native resolution), Level 3U (LST mapped on uniform space grid scales from a single orbit), Level 3c (LST mapped on uniform space grid scales from a single orbit, and Level 4 (Further processed LST data such as model output or data derived from multiple datasets).
+In this survey, users were asked what level of LST data they required from a choice of Level 2 (LST on orbit swath at native resolution), Level 3U (LST mapped on uniform space grid scales from a single orbit), Level 3c (LST mapped on uniform space grid scales from a single orbit), Level 3c (LST mapped on uniform space grid scales from a single orbit), Level 3c (LST mapped on uniform space grid scales from a single orbit), Level 3c (LST mapped on uniform space grid scales from a single orbit), Level 3c (LST mapped on uniform space grid scales from a single orbit), Level 3c (LST mapped on uniform space grid scales from a single orbit).
 A total of 57 respondents answered this question suggesting that users require data are at all processing levels, but L2 [LST-URD-REQ-06-O] and L3C [LST-URD-REQ-07-O] are the most popular, both passing the 45% threshold for a soft requirement (Figure 6-23).